Subscribe to my free travel newsletter!

-PenAir operates "commuter" or "feeder" flights labeled as Alaska Airlines flights.
+PenAir operated "commuter" or "feeder" flights labeled as Alaska Airlines flights,

-Most tickets for these flights are sold by Alaska Airlines.
+most tickets for which were sold by Alaska Airlines.
+When PenAir ceased operations,

 Most of the rest of this FAQ applies to airlines that sell tickets in their own name and under their own airline code.